 “Parents and women must know that deaths occurred,” Harper told CBS News.
 “Gardasil has been associated with at least as many serious adverse events as there are deaths from cervical cancer developing each year.”

-Hundreds of people who say they were injured by an HPV vaccine have filed claims with the National Vaccine Injury Compensation Program (VICP), a government system that may provide financial compensation to people who file vaccine-related injury or death petitions.
-The VICP paid more than $5.8 million to 49 Americans after the U.S. Court of Federal Claims found the individuals had been injured by Gardasil.
+Hundreds of people who say the HPV vaccine injured them have filed claims with the National Vaccine Injury Compensation Program (VICP).
+VICP is a government system that may provide financial compensation to people who file vaccine-related injury or death petitions.

 Please seek the advice of a medical professional before making health care decisions.